alem-platform/bootcamp-go/loadtest04/coins_combinations/README.md

 # coins_combinations

 Implement a function `CoinsCombinations` that returns all unique combinations of coins that sum up to a given amount, using the denominations `1`, `5`, `10`, `50`, `100`.
-Each combination should be unique in terms of the order and count of coins used, and sorted in descending order.
+Each combination should be unique in terms of coins used, and sorted in descending order.

 **Function definition:**